> EMERGENCY SERVICES

 As a further example of how the network operates, the above Fire & Rescue NSW talkgroup will likely be heard on most Sydney GRN sites as there would be radios in use with this talkgroup using those sites.
 However it would be unlikely this talkgroup to be heard on Bathurst sites - unless a radio using that site is currently switched to that talkgroup.

 The Radio ID (RID) number is a unique number (on the NSW GRN it is generally 7-digits in length) assigned to each individual radio attached to the network.
 RID's are useful for monitoring users when using PC trunking software (such as UniTrunker) to monitor GRN sites.
-This information is now also displayed on the latest scanners, such as the UBCD396XT.
+This information is now also displayed on the later model scanners.